franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 How does it work?

-- the Session cookie is completely idenpent in each app (see the domain note on the repo's README).
+- the Session cookie is completely independent in each app (see the domain note on the repo's README).
 - If you already logged in with app1 then when you try to login with app2 then you won't need to introduce your credentials and the OAuth flow will happen without you (the user) needing to do anything, that is why I say it is almost automatic.

 ## Bonus: the complete sequence diagram of oidc authentication

-Most of the time you will see this sequence diagram simplified, but I wanted to show you in full details all the steps and http redirects there are inside this transactios, most of the time you won't need to worry about these but I think it is a nice excercise to have it detailed fully like this:
+Most of the time you will see this sequence diagram simplified, but I wanted to show you in full details all the steps and http redirects there are inside this transaction, most of the time you won't need to worry about these but I think it is a nice exercise to have it detailed fully like this:

 TODO IMAGE